percona/psmdb-docs/docs/telemetry.md

 | "createTime" | UNIX timestamp |
 | "instanceId" | The DB Host ID.
 The value can be taken from the `instanceId`, the `/usr/local/percona/telemetry_uuid` or generated as a UUID version 4 if the file is absent. |
 | "productFamily" | The value from the file path |
-| "metrics" | An array of key:value pairs collected from the Metrics file.
+| "metrics" | An array of key:value pairs collected from the Metrics File.

 The following operating system-level metrics are sent with each check: